-- i) train its suppliers to apply the risk mitigation measures described above in points 2-5 and - ii) verify during annual audits that the mitigation measures 2-5 have been properly implemented.
+- i) train its suppliers to apply the risk mitigation measures described above in points 2-5 and - ii) verify during supplier audits that the mitigation measures 2-5 have been properly implemented.

-The trainings and annual audits will be carried out by Warmeston OÜ's Quality and Environmental manager who is also responsible for collecting and analysing suppliers' monitoring results of the WKHs.
+The trainings and supplier audits are the responsibility of Warmeston OÜ's Quality and Environmental manager who is also responsible for collecting and analysing suppliers' monitoring results of the WKHs.